psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 ---

 https://archive.org/details/gpl_2116123_1/page/160/mode/2up
-Ancient legends, mystic charms, and superstitions of Ireland : With sketches of the Irish past by Wilde, Lady, 1826-1896.
+Ancient legends, mystic charms, and superstitions of Ireland: With sketches of the Irish past by Wilde, Lady, 1826-1896.
 Publication date 1888